 RMA of Michigan, one of the leading fertility clinics in Michigan, has been caring for patients since November 2006 and we want to thank those who have placed their trust in us.
 Throughout the years, we have given hope to many couples struggling to start their own family or add to their existing one.
 We currently have over 3,000 babies born as a result of our program.
 We feel honored and humbled that so many with fertility problems have sought our care and counsel.

 RMA of Michigan has the most advanced and comprehensive infertility treatment options.
 Call to schedule an appointment at our Michigan fertility center at (248) 619-3100.

 Dr. Miller is a board-certified reproductive endocrinologist.
 He has performed over 35,000 ultrasounds, 2,000 oocyte retrievals, 4,000 embryo transfers and overseeing over 6,000 IVF stimulations!
 His patients have delivered over 1,500 babies!!
 Of those born, 70% were singletons, 26% twins, 4% triplets and 0.1% quadruplets.

 Dr. Wolf is a board certified reproductive endocrinologist, who prior to founding RMA of Michigan, founded the Reproductive Technology (ART) Program at the Medical College of Ohio, which became one of the most successful programs in the region.
 Dr. Wolf started the first Anonymous Donor Egg Recipiency program.

-The RMA of Michigan IVF program attributes a lot of their success to having two very skilled and knowledgeable reproductive endocrinologists, Brad Miller, M.D., Lynda Wolf, M.D., & Karen Wheeler, M.D.
+The RMA of Michigan IVF program attributes a lot of their success to having three very skilled and knowledgeable reproductive endocrinologists, Brad Miller, M.D., Lynda Wolf, M.D., & Karen Wheeler, M.D.
 Along with their experienced and dedicated support staff they have been able to create a winning team that understands the complex world of infertility.
 As a result, RMA of Michigan is one of the most trusted fertility clinics in Michigan.

 IVF in Michigan and throughout the country has improved tremendously over the years.
 To be a top fertility clinic in Michigan you have to offer the most cutting edge technology when it comes to IVF.
 At one time, it was common for a woman to have three or four embryos transferred in an IVF cycle.
 Nowadays, there is more focus on single embryo transfers due to improved IVF techniques and improved IVF success rates.